dqdang/dqdang.github.io/_posts/2017-02-27-rpicluster.markdown

 **2) How do you network the Pis together to create a scalable cluster?
 How do we discover the nodes intuitively?**

 Managing the nodes to support multiple different networking capabilities adds complexity, and turned out to be a huge headache to implement.
-We eventually designed the startup process to include a neutral network before allowing the user to select their desired network.
+We eventually designed the startup process to default to a neutral network before allowing the user to select their desired network.
 A reboot was necessary to ensure the right services started and IPtables were configured correctly.

 Files were a little easier with a network up and running.